 The sphenopalatine artery supplies the sphenoid sinus, and venous drainage is via the maxillary vein.

 The ethmoid sinuses are supplied by the anterior and posterior ethmoid arteries, respectively.
 These arteries are branches of the ophthalmic artery, a branch of the internal carotid artery.
 Ethmoid sinus venous drainage is done by the maxillary and ethmoid veins.

 Nasal anatomy differs significantly among individuals; certain anatomic variations are relatively common.
 The variations may contribute to mechanical obstruction of the osteomeatal complex leading to rhinosinusitis.

 Concha bullosa is defined as aeration of the middle turbinate.
 This variation can be either unilateral or bilateral.
-If large, a concha bullosa in the middle turbinate may lead to obstruction of the middle meatus or infundibulum.
+If large, a concha bullosa may lead to obstruction of the middle meatus or infundibulum.

 The middle turbinate usually curves medially toward the nasal septum.
 However, when the turbinate curves laterally, the resultant anatomic variant is known as a paradoxical middle turbinate.
 Such a variant can narrow or obstruct the nasal cavity, middle meatus, or infundibulum.

 The uncinate process is a structure that has multiple variations between individual patients.
 The superior attachment of the uncinate process has three major variations that help determine the anatomic configuration of the frontal recess and its drainage:

 - An uncinate process that extends laterally to attach to the lamina papyracea or the ethmoid bulla, forming a terminal recess of the infundibulum with the frontal recess opening directly into the middle meatus